Randy-RM/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/truncate-a-string.md

 );
 ```

-`truncateString("A-tisket a-tasket A green and yellow basket", "A-tisket a-tasket A green and yellow basket".length)` should return the string `A-tisket a-tasket A green and yellow basket`.
+`truncateString("A-tisket a-tasket A green and yellow basket", "A-tisket a-tasket A green and yellow basket".length)` doit retourner la chaîne `A-tisket a-tasket A green and yellow basket`.

 ```js
 assert(